 Fold the heel of the shoe down to meet the sockliner as you would for technique shoe elastics.
 Mark the inside of the shoe along the crease with a pencil; this line will correspond to the position of the back edge of the ribbon and ensure that the ribbon is angled.

 Ribbon should overlap shoe by at least one inch.

 Using strong thread (some dancers use dental floss), sew the ribbon securely onto the shoe, using whip stitches and running stitches in a square pattern as for technique shew elastic.
 For a neater and stronger result, fold the bottom end of the riboon under so the rough edge does not show and so you are sewing through a double thickness of ribbon.
 If your pointe shoes have a separate, unattached lining, sew your ribbons onto the lining only.
 If the lining is bonded to the outer satin and you must sew all the way through, use running stitches throughout.
-Also, use a good strong needle and be sure the thread matches the satin color nicely.
+Take care not to stitch through the drawstring casing as this could cause the drawstring to snap when pulled.
+Also, use a strong thin needle and be sure the thread matches the satin color nicely.